 Lufthansa ground staff strike begins, passenger services unaffected

-In the ground staff wage dispute at Germany's flagship carrier Lufthansa, technical staff began a three-day strike on Wednesday morning.
+In the ground staff wage dispute at Germany's flagship carrier Lufthansa, technical staff began a three-day strike on Wednesday, but so far passenger flights have not been affected.

-The strike began as planned at 6:00 am (0500 GMT), said Marvin Reschinsky, chief negotiator for the Verdi union.
-Passenger flights will not be affected this time.
+The strike began as planned at 6 am (0500 GMT), said Marvin Reschinsky, chief negotiator for the Verdi union.

-According to Verdi, employees and trainees from Lufthansa Technik, Lufthansa Aviation Training and Lufthansa Technical Training are taking part in the nationwide action.
+According to Verdi, 90% of employees and trainees from Lufthansa Technik, Lufthansa Aviation Training and Lufthansa Technical Training are taking part in the nationwide action.

-Lufthansa says it assumes that the strike will have "no major impact on the Lufthansa flight schedule" on Wednesday.
+No flights were cancelled on Wednesday due to the strike, said a Lufthansa spokesman.
+The airline also expects no cancellations for Thursday and Friday.

 Passengers should nevertheless always check the status of their flight on lufthansa.com or in the Lufthansa app, the company said.